boryspaulewicz/bhsdtr/Readme.md

-responses changed in a *qualitative* way, e.g., the responses in a binary classification task were reversed because task instructions were misunderstood, or some of the possible responses in a Likert-scale item were interpreted in a way that not intended by the authors of the questionnaire.
+responses changed in a *qualitative* way, e.g., the responses in a binary classification task were reversed because task instructions were misunderstood, or some of the possible responses in a Likert-scale item were interpreted in a way that was not intended by the authors of the questionnaire.

 2. *Scale instability*, i.e., the thresholds that correspond to the discrete outcome values or labels may differ between participants,